mcabbott/Tullio.jl/README.md

 ```

 Complex numbers aren't handled by LoopVectorization, so will be much slower.

-Repeated multiplication is also very slow, because it doesn't know there's a better
+Chained multiplication is also very slow, because it doesn't know there's a better
 algorithm.
-It just makes 4 loops here instead of multiplying sequentially,
+Here it just makes 4 loops, instead of multiplying sequentially,
 `30^4` instead of `2 * 30^3` operations:

 ```julia